serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 Let’s take a look at how Components handles this.

-For example, you want to write a serverless image processing API.
+For example, say you want to write a serverless image processing API.
 To do so, you might write a Lambda function, tie it into API Gateway, and back it by DynamoDB.

 Any cloud service can be a Serverless Component: